Detroit officer who posted 'racially insensitive' Snapchat video fired

 Garrison is allegedly heard on the video saying, "walk of shame."

+The Detroit Police Officers Association did not immediately return NBC News' request for comment Thursday.

-An investigation after the incident found other cases of Steele making disparaging remarks about blacks, the police chief said at the news conference.
+An investigation after the incident found other cases of Steele making disparaging remarks about blacks, Craig said at the news conference.

-The chief also claimed that Steele knowingly made false statements during interviews with the internal affairs division.
+He also said that Steele knowingly made false statements during interviews with the internal affairs division.

 Craig said he has received countless calls, letters, emails and Facebook messages about the incident.